brainlife/docs/docs/resources/register.md

 Once you have registered and tested your resource, you can now enable apps to run on your resource.

-Go back to the Brainlife's [resource settings page](https://brainlife.io/amaretti/#!/resources), and click the resource you have created.
+Go back to the Brainlife's [resources](https://brainlife.io/resources){target=_blank} page, and click the resource you have created.
 Under the services section, enter the git org/repo name (such as like `brainlife/app-life`) for the app that you'd like to enable, and the score for each service.
 The higher the score is, the more likely the resource will be chosen to run your app (if there are multiple resources available).
 Brainlife gives higher score for resources that you own (not shared ones), you should leave it the default of 10 unless it's competing with other resource that you have access to.
 Click OK.

-You can see which resource an app is configured to run, and which resource will be chosen when you submit it under App detail / Computing Resources section on Brainlife. [example](https://brainlife.io/app/58c56cf7e13a50849b258800)
+You can see which resource an app is configured to run, and which resource will be chosen when you submit it under App detail / Computing Resources section on Brainlife. [example](https://brainlife.io/app/58c56cf7e13a50849b258800){target=_blank}